skypjack/uvw/README.md

 resources: they will pass themselves as an argument whenever an event is published.

-There exist two methods to attach an event to a resource:
+There exist two methods to attach a listener to a resource:

 * `resource.once<EventType>(listener)`: the listener will be automatically removed after the first event of the given type.